obr214/BD_FinalProject/README.md

 1) Conduct the join of the tables as mentioned in the previous step.
 2) Once the main table is stored in the main directory, proceed to run the map-reduce tasks:
+        - Tasks can be run on Local Hadoop, or in a Hadoop cluster.
+We run them in AWS, Amazon Cloud Services.
 	- Each map and reduce task has a number (ie. 1,2,3,4...)
 	- Each map tasks should be run with the respective reduce task over the main datafile, except map7.py that has no reducer (it should be run alone).
         - The result of each map reduce should be stored in a folder with the same number of the respective map.py and reduce.py (ie. map1.py and reduce1.py output should be store in a folder called "1")